Hoody Agent Skill — pick a surface (SDK / HTTP / CLI)

 ## Pitfalls (mode-agnostic)

-- **Kit URL IS the credential** — and **a container restart does NOT rotate it.** The `{P}-{C}-{kit}-{n}` prefix is stable for the container's lifetime; only deleting + recreating the container changes it.
-Don't paste in public chats.
-To gate access without recreating, replace the container's proxy-permissions policy: **first GET the current document to read `file_version`, then PUT with `If-Match: file:v<N>` (server returns 428 without the header, 412 if stale)**.
-SDK: `client.api.proxyPermissionsContainer.replace(containerId, body, { ifMatch: 'file:v' + currentVersion })`; HTTP: `PUT /api/v1/containers/{C}/proxy/permissions` with the `If-Match` header; CLI: `hoody containers proxy permissions replace -c {C} --project {P} --groups … --permissions …` (nested subgroup; the CLI handles If-Match for you).
+- **Gating a kit URL without recreating = replace the proxy-permissions policy, with optimistic locking.** GET the current document to read `file_version`, then PUT with `If-Match: file:v<N>` (428 without the header, 412 if stale).
+SDK: `client.api.proxyPermissionsContainer.replace(containerId, body, { ifMatch: 'file:v' + currentVersion })`; HTTP: `PUT /api/v1/containers/{C}/proxy/permissions`; CLI: `hoody containers proxy permissions replace -c {C} --project {P} --groups … --permissions … --if-match file:v<N>` (the CLI does not auto-fetch the version).
 Full shape — auth groups + per-program permissions + hooks — is in <https://hoody.icu/skills/SKILL-SDK/api.md> § proxyPermissionsContainer.

 - **`refreshToken` works directly via SDK and CLI** — both auto-inject the header. **Raw HTTP** requires the refresh token in BOTH the body AND the `Authorization: Bearer` header.